 During the quarter

-Once OKRs have been set, there is an ongoing OKR management process that you and your team need to engage in.
+Once quarterly OKRs have been set, there is an ongoing OKR process that you and your team need to engage in.
 Unlike more traditional goal-setting methods, the OKR method has mechanisms that overcome the common “set and forget” syndrome or creating goals and completely forgetting about them.

 Throughout the quarter, your team members should be measuring their progress.
 In addition, they will be checking in with managers and other team members to boost accountability and solve problems.
 Some OKR practices that occur throughout the quarter include: